mna/0value/posts/about Go logging.md

 > Spaces are always added between operands [...]

-I guess it may be useful sometimes.
-So take note of the signature of the various functions, and let's check what the community-provided logging packages have to offer.
+I guess it may be useful sometimes?
+Anyway, take note of the signature of the various functions and let's check what the community-provided logging packages have to offer.

-- **Sirupsen/logrus** : logrus supports leveled logging, but all method signatures are the same as the stdlib's logger, so I'll just list the method names.
+- **Sirupsen/logrus** : logrus supports leveled logging, but all method signatures are the same as the stdlib's logger, so I'll just list the method families.
-    * Debug, Debugf, Debugln
+    * Debug
-    * Error, Errorf, Errorln
+    * Error
-    * Fatal, Fatalf, Fatalln
+    * Fatal
-    * Info, Infof, Infoln
+    * Info
-    * Panic, Panicf, Panicln
+    * Panic
-    * Print, Printf, Println
+    * Print
-    * Warn, Warnf, Warnln (and Warning, Warningf, Warningln, aliases to the `Warn*` family)
+    * Warn (and Warning, aliases to the `Warn*` family)

 Logrus acknowledges the issue of compatibility with the stdlib's logger (and the fragmentation of the logging abstraction) with the [StdLogger interface][stdiface].